Experience API Logs

 Request Duration | The time the request took in the Dynamic Yield servers (excludes time spent in transit) |

 You can drill down on any API call to view more details by clicking anywhere in the row.
 This response is only available for logs that are under 32 KB.
-If the response exceeds this limit, it won't appear in the log at all (it doesn't mean that there was an error in the response itself or that it was not delivered properly).
+If the response exceeds this limit, it isn't displayed in the log.

-In the filter pane, you can filter the API calls by date, duration, type, status, or errors.
+In the Filters pane, you can filter the API calls by endpoint, status, channel, warning type, error type, or request duration.
 The number of calls per filter appears next to each filter option.

 Multiple selections under the same filter type (say, Choose and Pageview under Endpoint) are considered as "OR"; while multiple selections under different filter types (say, Pageview under Endpoint and Error under Status) are considered as "AND".

-You can also filter by using the search tool to specify a userID or a requestID.
+You can also filter by using the search tool to specify one of the following values:

 Troubleshooting use cases